 Genealogy Department

-Visitors searching their roots or interested in studying the history of a particular town or locality in New England or one of the states along the Eastern seaboard will find the Library's Genealogy Department to be of valuable assistance.
+Visitors searching or their roots orGenealogy @ EPL interested in studying the history of a particular town or locality in New England or one of the states along the Eastern seaboard will find the Library's Genealogy Department to be of valuable assistance.
 Located on the second floor in a gallery overlooking the Library's main reading room, the Genealogy Department is considered one of the best of its kind on Cape Cod.
 At its core is the Edgar Francis Waterman Memorial Genealogical Collection, donated to EPL in 1979.
-The extensive collection of more than 4,000 books and manuscripts, which continues to expand, is augmented by historic maps, newspapers and periodicals as well as free access to a wealth of online genealogy resources.
+The extensive collection is augmented by historic maps, newspapers and periodicals as well as free access to a wealth of online genealogy resources.

 Hours & Contact Info

-The Genealogy Department is currently open:
+The EPL Genealogy Department is currently open:

-Tuesdays 1:00 to 4:00 pm
+• Tuesdays 1:00 to 4:00 pm

-Saturdays 10:00 am to 1:00 pm.
+• Saturdays 10:00 am to 1:00 pm.

 A staff member is available to assist you during the Genealogy department hours or by advance appointment.
 For appointments, questions and inquiries, please contact Nancy Barr at eplgenealogy@eldredgelibrary.org or call the library at 508-945-5170.
 Space is limited in the Genealogy section.